Tenancy Charges Policy

 Rent Deduction Scheme

 Tenants and other household members who receive a pension or allowance from Centrelink can arrange to have their tenancy charges paid automatically.
 Tenants will need to complete an Authority for rent deduction form to authorise automatic payments.

-Where FACS Housing changes the amount of rent and/or water usage payable, it will tell Centrelink to debit the new amount.
+Where FACS Housing changes the amount of rent, water usage and/or rental bond instalment payable (where a bond applies), it will tell Centrelink to debit the new amount.

 All banks provide BPAY and tenants will need to sign up to financial institution internet or phone banking before they proceed.
 The biller code for FACS Housing is 334292.
 The reference number is the payment reference number of the account the client is paying.

-If tenants need to pay a number of accounts, such as rent, water and rent arrears (by agreement), they will need a payment reference number for each of those accounts.
-Otherwise, the amount paid will go to rent only.
+If tenants need to pay a number of accounts, such as rent, water usage and rent arrears (by agreement), they will need a payment reference number to make the payment.

 Through BPAY, tenants can set up periodic payments, such as weekly or fortnightly rent.

 If a tenant disputes a BPAY payment, they will need to contact their financial institution to resolve the matter.